10ac-group10/Redash_Chatbot_LLM/README.md

 ## Introduction

-The Redash ChatGPT Plugin is an integration that brings natural language conversation capabilities powered by ChatGPT to your Redash dashboard.
-With this plugin, Redash users can engage in interactive and conversational queries, as well as visualize data directly from the chat interface.
+The Redash Chatbot LLM is an integration that brings natural language conversation capabilities powered by ChatGPT to your Redash dashboard.
+With the chatbot plugin, Redash users can engage in interactive and conversational queries, as well as visualize data directly from the chat interface.

 ## Features